spitemim/man2html/README.md

 ## Usage

-`man2html` takes the name of a manpage as an argument, so you do not need to specify the manroff file directly.
+`man2html` takes the name of a manpage as an argument, so you don't need to specify the manpage by its path.

 ```
 $ man2html ls